We deeply care

 CONSERVING RESOURCES FOR A GREENER PLANET

 If we want to safeguard our planet, we must conserve its resources.
 This is why we are, among other measures, reducing our water consumption with efficient water management.
-For instance, in our Izmir (Turkey) location, we catch rainwater in underground water tanks.
+For instance, in our Izmir (Turkey) location, we catch surface water in underground water tanks.
 The water is then used for irrigation and for the sanitation facilities on the site.
 It is equally important to reduce waste and recycle.
 This already begins in the design process: intelligent cutting programmes calculate the optimal distribution of product parts on each piece of fabric to conserve raw materials.
 We opt for reusable packaging with a high proportion of recyclable materials for shipping goods, and we are also reducing the volume and use of plastic in product packaging, wherever possible.
+We also strive to act in accordance with the circular economy principles when developing products by making them circular.

 This is how we reduce water consumption and waste